Dyalog/Selenium/README.md

   * [**Options**]: when OptionsInstanceOf is used, this parameter is mandatory.
 It contains a JSON-description of an array with one or more options of the specific driver.
 (See [this link](https://www.selenium.dev/selenium/docs/api/dotnet/html/T_OpenQA_Selenium_Chrome_ChromeOptions.htm) for an example of ChromeOptions)

+In order to avoid the need of editing this file, we introduced environment variables (or .dcfg-params, ofc) that help to generalize the file content:

+* `SELENIUM_DRIVERPATH` - should point to the folder "Drivers" (including that folder itself)

+* `SELENIUM_DRIVER` - the name of ther driver you want to use (by default), i.e. `Chrome89` (for Dyalog 18.2)
+   You can ofc use any driver by not passsing a empty right argument to #.Selenium.InitBrowser)

 ## Demos or Samples